-This is not even about the obvious stuff, such as the wall plug or the bratwurst, but even more useful things or characters like the Easter Bunny or the Fahrenheit temperature scale.
+Berlin, April 12th, 2019.
+Update: Berlin, December 7th, 2022 (The Berlin Spectator) — This is not about the obvious stuff, such as the wall plug or the bratwurst, but more useful things or characters like the Easter Bunny.
+Or what about the Fahrenheit temperature scale?
 Mr. T. Scale was a smart fellow.
 Yes, we were only testing your attention.
-The inventor was actually Daniel Gabriel Fahrenheit.
+The inventor was Daniel Gabriel Fahrenheit.
 All of these conversions.
 It’s all his fault.

 Homeopathy and Aspirin

 How about the universal medication called Aspirin?
-It helps people get through colds, it keeps fever down and decreases pain.
-When given shortly after death, it decreases the risk of a heart attack.
-Aspirin probably works against everything.
-It might even cure a terrible taste in music.
+It helps people get through colds, keeps fever down, gets rid of pain and decreases the risk of a heart attack.
+Aspirin obviously works against everything.
+Was it invented in Germany?
+You bet.

-Samuel Hahnemann from the town of Meissen developed alternative medicine by coming up with Homeopathy.
-Hahnemann lived from 1755 to 1843 and tested his plant-based medication on himself.
+Samuel Hahnemann from the town of Meissen developed alternative medicine by coming up with homeopathy.
+He lived from 1755 to 1843 and tested his plant-based medication on himself.
+The more the plants are diluted, the stronger the medicine becomes.
+Go figure.
 By the way: There is a Hahnemann statue in Washington D.C., not so far from Dupont Circle.

 Aloysius Alzheimer, another German, discovered … What did he discover again?
 Yes, we know Alzheimer and dementia are usually not funny at all.
 It is tough for those affected and their families and friends.